ClayStack/claystack-docs/docs/cseth/architecture.md

 ![cseth](../images/cseth.png)

+ClayStack mints two liquid staking tokens, csETH and IcsETH, which represent LSDs of standard and KYC'd pools.
+Read more about it [here](./csEthAndIcsETH)

 #### [DVT Modular Implementation](./dvt)

 A modular DVT system is a novel approach to network security and decentralization, enabling distributed validation among multiple participants.
 ClayStack integrates SSV and Obol, enhancing security, fault tolerance, and large-scale decentralization.
 It also introduces private and public professional node pools, supporting scalability, fungibility, and DeFi integration while adhering to stringent institutional requirements.